Practice Profile

 - Planning and Environment Bar Association

-- BA History, New College, University of Oxford.
-First in Finals and Distinction in First Year Examinations
+- BA History, New College, University of Oxford, First

 - Residential Scholarship, Gray's Inn